 Early in the pandemic, we partnered with the public health programs at nine colleges and universities (Northeastern, Boston University, Tufts, Harvard, UMass Lowell, UMass Amherst, Simmons University, Regis College, and the Mass College of Pharmacy and Health Sciences) to recruit students, faculty, and alumni as volunteer contact tracers.
-Nearly 2,000 volunteers registered through what is now called the Academic Public Health Volunteer Corps, and more than 500 volunteers were matched with dozens of Massachusetts communities.
-Their work will begin to wind down as the Commonwealth ramps up its own Community Tracing Collaborative (CTC).
+Nearly 2,000 volunteers registered through what is now called the Academic Public Health Volunteer Corps, and hundreds of volunteers have been matched with dozens of Massachusetts communities.